ddc-java/ddc-day/site.md

 Site-level configuration is done in `_config.yml`, and supports the following properties (listed in alphabetical order, not in order of importance):

+`author.copyright`

+: This is a "truthy" flag.
+If a value is provided, then it will be assumed that CNM Ingenuity is not the owner of the copyright on the repository content. **Important**: If this property is set, then `author.name` **must** be set as well, because the value of that property will be rendered as the copyright holder in the copyright notice.

 `author.email`

 : If a value is provided, it will be used in a `mailto` link, with `author.name` as the displayed text; if `author.name` is not specified, then this property is ignored.

+`author.href`

+: This property is used in conjunction with `author.copyright`.
+If this property is set, then the value of `author.name`included in the copyright notice will be rendered as a link with an `href` attribute set to the value of this property; otherwise, the value of `author.name` will be included in the copyright notice, but not as a link.

 `author.name`